AbhijeetMaske/seleniumFramework/src/main/java/com/seleniumFramework/utilities/utilities.md

 ```

 ## 3. DataProviderUtils.java
-Reads data from an Excel file and provides it to TestNG tests using data providers.
+This utility class simplifies data provisioning for TestNG tests by reading data from Excel files and supplying it via TestNG's data provider mechanism.
+It enhances test data management and encourages separation of test data from test logic, fostering modular and scalable test suites.
 Example usage:
 ```java
 @DataProvider(name = "excelDataProvider")